Yves Zenou: Research

 In 2009, he wrote a book entitled Urban Land Economics.
 This book proposes a theoretical overview of the links between urban and labor economics.
 Zenou discusses various models of urban labor theory of economics and then sheds light to the practical applications of this theory while analyzing the urban ghettos and the ethnic minorities residing there.
 Search-matching models, efficiency-wage models, urban ghettos and labor markets are discussed in detail.
 Yasuhiro Sato while reviewing the book wrote that "This informative book sets the stage for further theoretical and empirical work on urban labor markets."
 Sato also states that "the book provides a framework for further empirical tests of hypotheses concerning the urban labor market.
 It would be safe to say that Urban Labor Economics has opened a door to new and interesting work, both theoretical and empirical."
 Rouwendal and Ommeren called the book "competently written" and "compulsory reading for anyone in Urban Land Economics".
 According to them "Zenou presents each model masterfully, confirming his reputation as a skillful model builder.
 The variety of approaches serves to analyze a problem from various points of view."
 While reviewing the book in the Journal of Economic Geography, Duranton calls it "a lone star in the literature" and "a demanding read".
 About the content written in the book, Duranton states that "The first two appendices about the monocentric model and dynamic optimization are remarkable.
 I am actually using them in my own teaching" and writes that "Yves Zenou’s book is a worthy heir" to a book written by Masa Fujita about the monocentric model.

-With Matt O. Jackson, Zenou authored another book called Economic Analyses of Social Networks in 2013.
-This is a collection of the most important articles in the field of network economics, both from an empirical and theoretical perspective, and also in applied fields, such as education, crime, labor, and industrial organization.
+His most cited paper, "Who's Who in Networks: Wanted: The Key Player" (written with Ballester and Calvo-Armengol), published in Econometrica, has had a profound impact on the field of network economics.
+In this paper, Zenou and his co-authors demonstrate that, for a class of linear-quadratic utility functions, at any Nash equilibrium, the action of each agent corresponds to their Katz-Bonacich centrality—a pivotal sociological measure of network influence.
+By bridging game theory and network analysis, Zenou not only advanced economic modeling but also introduced the concept of targeting in strategic settings, revolutionizing how policymakers and economists approach networked interactions.
+One of his most influential contributions is the key player theory, which identifies the agents whose removal or intervention would most significantly alter a network’s outcomes.
+This seminal paper is the first to introduce the concepts of network centrality (Katz-Bonacich) and targeting (key players) in economics.
+Furthermore, it paved the way for the development of network games, now a dominant field within network economics.